-- a) A candidate seeking eligibility to 3rd semester should not have W, DP, NE, F, I or X grade in more than four courses of first and second semester taken together excluding mandatory courses. - b) A candidate seeking eligibility to 5th semester should have passed in all the courses of first and second semesters and should not have W, DP, NE, F, I or X grade in more than four courses of 3rd and 4th semesters taken together excluding mandatory courses. - c) A candidate seeking eligibility to 7th semester should have passed in all the courses up to 4th semester and should not have W, DP, NE, F, I or X grade in more than four courses of 5th and 6th semesters taken together excluding mandatory courses. - iii.
-Dues of the previous semesters to the Institution, Hostel and Library are paid. - iv.
+- b) A candidate seeking eligibility to 5th semester and should not have W, DP, NE and F grade in more than four courses of 1st to 4th semesters taken together excluding mandatory courses. - c) A candidate seeking eligibility to 7th semester should have passed in all the courses of 1st & 2nd semesters and should not have W, DP, NE and F grade in more than four courses of 3rd to 6th semesters taken together, excluding mandatory courses. - d) A candidate seeking eligibility to 9th semester B.Arch. should have passed in all the courses of 1st & 2nd year and should not have W, DP, NE and F grade in more than four courses of 3rd to 4th year taken together, excluding mandatory courses. - iv.
+Dues of the previous semesters to the Institution, Hostel and Library are paid. - v.
 Should not have any disciplinary proceeding pending against the candidate.